StrangeBeeCorp/docs/docs/thehive/administration/misp-integration/about-misp-integration.md

 # About MISP Integration

-This topic explains how the malware information sharing platform (MISP) integrates with TheHive.
+This topic explains how the Malware Information Sharing Platform (MISP) integrates with TheHive.

 {!includes/upgrade-misp.md!}